 Well, don't get me started on the lighting purists.
 I didn't even know that was a thing until I started this job, and then I went oh, okay, but that's okay.
 I'm a shades of gray person, rarely a black and white person when it comes to decisions with our homes, but yeah, you actually calculated the cost savings I think.
 Didn't you, of these new bulbs?

 Keith Stachowiak 19:42

 Yeah.
-It was you know, everything was the 60 watt bulb, in the entire house and they were like something like 70 or 80 different bulbs, and I counted at the time that the payback was just a couple of months in savings if you were to actually run the lights as your normal house lighting.
-So yeah, that was that was the first thing to go.
+It was you know, everything was the 60-watt bulb, in the entire house and they were like something like 70 or 80 different bulbs, and I counted at the time that the payback was just a couple of months in savings if you were to actually run the lights as your normal house lighting.
+So yeah, that was the first thing to go.

 Stacy Grinsfelder 20:00